XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/logrotate.md

   endscript
 }
 ```

-Parameters such as `minsize` and `rotate` can be changed depending on the `log_level` set in `rippled.cfg`.
+You can configure parameters such as `minsize` and `rotate` depending on the amount of logs you keep.
+Use the `log_level` setting in your `rippled.cfg` file to configure how verbose your server's logs are.
 This sample script is based on standard `log_level` and will store approximately 2 weeks worth of logs in a compressed format.

-**Note:** Only one system logrotate script should exist per application.
+**Note:** You should have only one system logrotate script per application.
 Please ensure that you do not have any other log rotation that handles the same directory.

 _The `logrotate` method is an [admin method](admin-rippled-methods.html) that cannot be run by unprivileged users._